thomas-brink/CAT-HCOT/README.md

 7. Base Case 1 (Static): run the code in this folder to perform testing following the static HCOT baseline.
 8. Base Case 2 (Flat): run the code in this folder to perform testing following the flat CAT-HCOT baseline.

 Note that the functions relevant in this file can be divided into different groups, which are specifically presented in the 'functions' folder.
-These functions are all included in the 'Seminar_Hierarchical_Classifiers' file, so they are not used separately.
+These functions are all included in the 'Seminar_Hierarchical_Classifiers' file, so that they do not contain extra/new information.
 The division we provide is purely for understanding purposes.
+To provide a little bit more explanation on these separate functions, we dive into this division below.

 ### validation.py